-- (9) The Ordinary Resolution 7 proposed in item 9 above, if passed, will authorise the Directors of the Company from the date of the AGM until the next AGM, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to grant awards in accordance with the provisions of the Sing Investments & Finance Limited Performance Share Plan 2020 (the "PSP") and to allot and issue from time to time such number of fully paid-up shares in the capital of the Company as may be required to be issued pursuant to the vesting of the awards provided that the aggregate number of shares available under the PSP and any other share-based schemes which the Company may implement from time to time, and the PSP, not exceeding 15% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company's Letter to Shareholder dated 28 April 2020 for future reference. - (10) The Annual Report for the financial year ended 31 December 2020 may be accessed at the Company's website at the URL https://www.sif.com.sg/annual-reports under "Annual Report 2020".
-The Annual Report has also been made available on SGXNet.
+(14) The Ordinary Resolution 7 proposed in item 9 above, if passed, will authorise the Directors of the Company from the date of the AGM until the next AGM, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to grant awards in accordance with the provisions of the Sing Investments & Finance Limited Performance Share Plan 2020 (the 'PSP') and to allot and issue from time to time such number of fully paid-up shares in the capital of the Company as may be required to be issued pursuant to the vesting of the awards provided that the aggregate number of shares available under the PSP and any other share-based schemes which the Company may implement from time to time, and the PSP, not exceeding 15% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company.
+The PSP was first approved by the shareholders of the company at the AGM held on 20 May 2020.
+Please refer to the Company's Letter to Shareholder dated 28 April 2020 for future reference.